 As well as using stackable drawers, I was keen to create more functional space under my sink.

-To take advantage of the vertical space, I decided to add an extra shelf at half height.
+To take advantage of the vertical space, I added an extra shelf at half height.
 This was an easy afternoon project where I had a piece of melamine board cut to size at the hardware store and drilled holes for shelf brackets at my desired height.
 It cost me under $10 and essentially doubled the amount of storage space.

 Another way of maximising space is by adding removable hooks to the back of your cupboard doors.
 It’s a great option for renters who may not be able to add a shelf and is a handy way of storing dustpans, microfibre cloths and other things you need to grab quickly.